Dmytro Vorona

-Dmytro Mykolaiovych Vorona (Дмитро Миколайович Ворона; born 24 July 1980) is a Russian and former Ukrainian lawyer, civil servant, activist and politician, who serves as a Russian Federation Senator from Zaporizhzhia Oblast since 2022, on legislative authority as of 2023.
+Dmytro Mykolaiovych Vorona (Дмитро Миколайович Ворона; born 24 July 1980) is a Russian and former Ukrainian lawyer, civil servant, activist and politician, who serves as a Russian Federation Senator from Russian-occupied Zaporizhzhia Oblast since 2022, on legislative authority as of 2023.

-He was the first Senator from the region, which Russia annexed from Ukraine after the 2022 invasion.
+He was the first Senator from the region, which Russia unilaterally annexed from Ukraine after the 2022 invasion.

 Early life

 Dmytro Vorona was born in 1980 in Donetsk, Ukrainian SSR, Soviet Union.

 Legal career

 Vorona became a legal advisor in 1996, five years before he was certified by the Donetsk National University as a specialist in law.
 Throughout his career, he held several roles in the town of Makiyivka, which was then part of newly independent Ukraine.
 This included serving as Assistant to the Head of the Krasnogvardiyskiy District Court, being a lawyer, working in the Justice Department, running legal companies, and serving as an arbitration administrator.

 Political career

 In 2006, Vorona was appointed Deputy Minister of Environmental Protection of Ukraine.
 Remaining a deputy minister, his portfolio was switched to the Ministry of Internal Affairs in March 2010 and to the Ministry of Justice in February 2012.

 In 2013, Vorona was appointed Chairman of the State Registration Service of Ukraine.
 During his work he has worked on a number of legislative projects and progressive steps to reform the system of administrative services and introduce "e- services".